nouse/urban-eureka/README.md

 # Prerequisites

-Use `pip install -r requirement.txt` or `conda create -n eureka1 python=3.9 --file requirement.txt` to install prerequisites.
+Use `poetry install` to install requirements.

 # Related LeetCode problems